ubiquitous-factory/open-coras/README.md

 Out of the box you can try many [open gitops scenarios](https://docs.mehal.tech/tutorials).

-⚠️⚠️⚠️ THIS IMAGE HAS HARDCODED CREDENTIALS AND IS IS NOT PRODUCTION HARDENED ⚠️⚠️⚠️
+⚠️⚠️⚠️ THIS IMAGE HAS HARDCODED CREDENTIALS AND IS NOT PRODUCTION HARDENED ⚠️⚠️⚠️

 For a supported production version of this image please visit - [Mehal Technologies](https://docs.mehal.tech/coras)